bkesterbyld/maroon-potato/src/pages/platform.md

         content: >
           View and manage data in a web browser without any engineering requests.
-You can build more solutions from the same data sets and can easily connect your favorite analytical and data science tools through Above partners and your unique APIs.
+You can build more solutions from the same data sets and can easily connect your favorite analytical and data science tools.
         actions: []
         media_position: right
         media_width: thirty-three